 The groupwide Global Volunteer Day is a community outreach program focused on instilling the spirit of volunteerism among DPDHL Group employees, encouraging them to devote time and effort to create a positive impact in their communities.
 Employees are encouraged to organize activities that are aligned with Deutsche Post DHL Group's three Corporate Responsibility programs: GoGreen (protecting the environment), GoHelp (delivering help) and GoTeach (improving educational opportunity and employability).

 Deutsche Post DHL Group launched Global Volunteer Day in 2008.
-By 2016, over 106,000 employees were involved in providing support to non-profit projects in their local communities as part of the GVD program, contributing more than 365,000 volunteer hours in more than 2,400 individual projects in 119 countries around the world.
+By 2017, over 102,000 employees were involved in providing support to non-profit projects in their local communities as part of the GVD program, contributing 397,000 volunteer hours in more than 3,000 individual projects in more than 100 countries around the world.
 As an integral component of our Corporate Citizenship activities, Global Volunteer Day bundles our global volunteering and supports our sustainability strategy to serve the company's economic interests and those of our stakeholders' while balancing these with social and environmental needs.

 Volunteerism has truly resonated among employees, demonstrated by the numerous other volunteer projects that take place throughout the year.
 Since 2013, all volunteering activities will be recognized and counted as GVD activities.

 With the Living Responsibility Fund, we support employees who are engaged locally in an exemplary way on social or environmental matters on a sustained basis.
 Employees can submit their project to receive funding for their partner organization.
 In 2017, 125 projects initiated by employees from 48 countries were selected for funding.
 5,500 employees contributed approximately 52,000 hours to these projects.
 The Living Responsibility Fund donated EUR 200,000 in project funding, which is transferred as a charitable donation directly to the participating non-profit organizations.